QuantumQuaser/California_Housing_Multi_Model_Prediction/README.md

 - **Histograms**: We observed skewed distributions in features such as median income, suggesting a concentration of block groups with lower economic status.
 The average number of rooms and bedrooms per household also showed skewness, indicating variability in house sizes across districts.

+- **Histograms Analysis:**
+- MedInc (Median Income): The income distribution appears to be right-skewed, suggesting that there are more neighborhoods with lower median incomes than high.
+Feature scaling may be necessary to normalize the distribution.

+- HouseAge: Many houses are quite old, with a significant number around the 50-year mark.
+This feature may be important as older houses could affect the housing prices.

+- AveRooms (Average Rooms): This is also right-skewed, with outliers present indicating some districts have a high number of rooms.

+- AveBedrms (Average Bedrooms): Similar to AveRooms, this is also right-skewed with some extreme values.

+- Population: Highly right-skewed, indicating that most districts have a low population, but a few have very high populations.

+- AveOccup (Average Occupancy): There are districts with unusually high average occupancy, which could be outliers.

 - **Scatter Plots**: The geographical scatter plot illuminated price hotspots in coastal regions and confirmed the premium on sea-facing properties.
 It also revealed the clustering of high-price districts in areas with higher median incomes.